 The Retention report in Mixpanel is designed to create a normalized, actionable metric to assess user engagement over a specified period of time.
 Users are broken into buckets based on when they first completed an action, and then subsequent buckets based on when they came back and performed either the same action or a different action.

 Retention calculations are based on unique users, not total event count.

-Depending on what cohorts you are trying to create, Mixpanel offers three different ways in which you can establish cohorts and view their retention.
-Each of these reports uses the same methods of calculation described above but allows you to specify which event and property combination performed is creating the cohorts and measuring your user retention.
+You can select either Recurring, First Time, or Addiction from the drop-down list at the top left of the query builder.
+Each of these reports uses the same methods of calculation but allows you to specify which event and property combination performed is creating the user buckets and measuring your user retention.

-Recurring retention allows you to specify a single event and see the retention of users coming back to perform this same event over time.
-You also have the option to choose “anything”, which will look at users who performed any event for creating the cohorts and calculating retention.
-This report can tell you how often users come back and perform the same events.
+Recurring Retention allows you to specify a single event and see the retention of users coming back to perform this same event over time.
+This report tells you how often users come back and perform the same events.

-First time retention allows you to specify one event to create the cohorts, and another event to measure the retention on.
+First Time Retention allows you to specify one event to create the user bucket you are measuring, and another event to measure the retention on.
 Similar to recurring retention, you also have the option to choose “anything” as the event.
-This report is useful in seeing for users who performed a specific event (such as sign-up) how often they come back and do some other action on your site.
+This report is useful for tracking users who performed a specific event (such as sign-up), and how often they came back to do some other action on your site.